-In this case, the importer may, on exiting South Africa with the serviced or repaired motor vehicle, approach the VRA for a VAT refund in respect of goods which became an integral part of the motor vehicle that was temporarily imported for servicing or repair, for example where parts are replaced or fitted such as tyres, tow bars, engine parts, wheel rims etc. Any charges for services performed in South Africa (for example labour) will not be refunded in such cases.
-(See 4.3.1 for more details regarding the submission of VAT refund claims to the VRA).
+If an importer is unable to provide the motor dealer/service provider with the necessary proof, the supply must be subject to VAT at the standard rate.
+In this case, the importer may, on exiting South Africa with the serviced or repaired motor vehicle, approach the VRA for a VAT refund in respect of goods which became an integral part of the motor vehicle that was temporarily imported for servicing or repair, for example where parts are replaced or fitted such as tyres, tow bars, engine parts, wheel rims etc. Any charges for services performed in South Africa (for example labour) will not be refunded.
+(See 4.3.1 for more details regarding the submission of VAT refund claims to the VRA.)